Eyesore123/portfolio2/README.md

 # React + Vite + TailwindCSS

-This this my portfolio.
+This is my portfolio.

-Use "npm i" and "npm run dev" in local dev environment.
+Use "npm i" and "npm run dev" to run in local dev environment.
+Language provider (Finnish translations) and IT CV coming soon.